I can assist YOU:

-- In assessing your housing needs through the various tools available to us.
+- In assessing your housing needs through the various tools available.

-- In understanding the housing market as we know the market well.
+- In understanding the housing market as I know the market well.

 - In determining how much you can afford including all hidden closing costs.